shadiyarzhaqsylyq/shdb/README.md

 DELETE: Filters and deletes matching rows by any custom column condition.
 DELETE FROM users WHERE id < 6;

+Add 2 rows again:
+db=# INSERT INTO employees VALUES (7, 'Jack', 110000, 'Eng', 'SF');
+db=# INSERT INTO employees VALUES (8, 'Sadie', 120000, 'Eng', 'Washington');

-DELETE FROM users WHERE id < 4 OR department = 'Sales';
+DELETE FROM users WHERE id < 6 OR department = 'Sales';

 DELETE FROM users WHERE id < 1 AND department = 'SE';